Nesterov acceleration despite very noisy gradients: Algorithm and Convergence Guarantees

 We show that the two formulations of AGNES are equivalent in Appendix \ref{appendix equiv}.
 However, we find \eqref{eq agnes} more intuitive (see Appendix \ref{appendix continuous time} for a continuous time interpretation) and easier to implement as an algorithm without storing past values of $x_n$.
 The pseudocode and a set of suggested {default} parameters are given in Algorithm \ref{descent algorithm}.

-It is evident from (\ref{eq agnesterov}) that AGNES is a generalization of Nesterov's algorithm, in the sense that if we choose $\alpha = \eta$, we recover the scheme (\ref{eq nesterov}).
-However, allowing $\alpha$ and $\eta$ to be different helps AGNES achieve an accelerated rate of convergence for both convex and strongly convex functions, no matter how large $\sigma$ is.
+From \eqref{eq nesterov} and \eqref{eq agnesterov}, we note that NAG is AGNES with the special choice $\alpha = \eta$.
+Allowing $\alpha$ and $\eta$ to be different helps AGNES achieve an accelerated rate of convergence for both convex and strongly convex functions, no matter how large $\sigma$ is.
 While for gradient descent, only the product $L(1+\sigma^2)$ has to be considered, this is not the case for momentum-based schemes.
-We consider first the convergence rate in the convex case.

-\begin{restatable}[AGNES, convex case]{theorem}{convex} Suppose that $x_n$ and $x'_n$ are generated by the time-stepping scheme (\ref{eq agnes}), $f$ and $g_n = g(x'_n, \omega_n)$ satisfy the conditions laid out in Section \ref{section assumptions}, $f$ is convex, and $x^*$ is a point such that $f(x^*) = \inf_{x\in\R^m} f(x)$.
+We consider first the convergence rate in the convex case. \begin{restatable}[AGNES, convex case]{theorem}{convex} Suppose that $x_n$ and $x'_n$ are generated by the time-stepping scheme (\ref{eq agnes}), $f$ and $g'_n = g(x'_n, \omega_n)$ satisfy the conditions laid out in Section \ref{section assumptions}, $f$ is convex, and $x^*$ is a point such that $f(x^*) = \inf_{x\in\R^m} f(x)$.
 If the parameters are chosen such that